-As moms, we are always juggling so much.
-Every day, there is a constant to-do list going through my head of what needs to get done.
+As moms, we juggle SO much.
+Every day, there is a constant to-do list going through my head.
 There are constant demands for my time — buying more diapers for daycare, packing lunches, signing permission forms, shopping for groceries, cooking dinner, coordinating playdates, getting a gift for the birthday party, making sure my kids don’t kill each other.
-Oh, and working my paid job while coordinating two pick-ups and drop-offs.
+Oh, and working my paid job while coordinating two pickups and drop offs.
 And maintaining a relationship with my husband.

 Confession: My kid does not have a bento box.
 And yours doesn’t have to either.

 Full disclosure.
 I ordered one on Amazon.
 I thought about cleaning out each and every crevice.
 And I pictured myself slicing and dicing each and every morsel of food, using different cutely shaped cookie cutters, and making sure it all fit in each little compartment.
-Then I returned it.
+Then I quickly returned it to Amazon.

-My kid gets Tupperware.
+My kid gets various containers and baggies for her food.
 Her sandwich is regular sized.
 Her fruit is whole.
 Just like mine was when I was a kid.

 And this is fine.